Gamershmidt/Sudoku-solver-using-Ant-Colony-Optimization/README.md

 ## Dataset Explanation

 Our dataset will comprise various Sudoku puzzles that our program will have to solve.
 The link below leads to the code used for generating Sudoku puzzles.
 It produces a single string of numbers, where zeros represent empty spaces on the Sudoku grid with size \(9 \times 9\).
-We will use this code to create 100 examples for our dataset ([accessible link](link_here)).
+We will use this code to create 100 examples for our dataset ([accessible link]([link_here](https://www.kaggle.com/datasets/bryanpark/sudoku)https://www.kaggle.com/datasets/bryanpark/sudoku)).